 In addition to product suggestions for customers, AI can now be used to help fill in forms and generate reports, as well as in contactless payment systems and all sorts of paperwork.
 The process of “mass payments” are now automated through services like PayPal, turning what was once hours of work into just a few easy clicks.
 And we’re so accustomed to this way of paying now that the cultural memory of paying over the phone, or even in person, is nearly entirely lost.

 But the idea behind integrated AI is not necessarily the ease, convenience, functionality—although those things are wonderful.
 The real point is that these features free us busy humans from dull, repetitive chores so that we can concentrate on more important or rewarding tasks.
 Ultimately, this is the real reason why AI will continue to flourish—once people get used to having that extra time they’re only going to want more of it.
 AI’s efficiency and effectiveness can only expand alongside with this ongoing demand.
+To fully harness the benefits of technology to your business, you should take AI and machine learning courses now.

 2. Actionable Analytics